Suitable music can boost exercise endurance by twenty percent

-A study by researcher Andrew Danso reveals that the right musical choice can reduce the perception of physical exertion by up to 20%.
-This means that with the appropriate soundtrack, running, pedaling, or lifting weights feels less exhausting than it actually is.
+A study by researcher Andrew Danso reveals that the right musical choice can reduce the perception of physical effort by up to 20%.
+This means that, with the appropriate soundtrack, running, cycling, or lifting weights feels less exhausting than it actually is.
 The finding opens up possibilities for athletes seeking to optimize their performance without resorting to supplements or expensive equipment.

 A runner smiles while listening to music, feeling less effort while pedaling and lifting weights with headphones.